rudin-jiang/QuantumChemistryCpp/Project#01/README.md

 }
 ```

 Here we will explain what this code does.
 Large programs tend to use independently developed libraries.
 Such libraries also tend to define a large number of global name.
 When our program uses different libraries, it is almost inevitable that some of these global names will clash.
 [Namespaces](https://en.cppreference.com/w/cpp/language/namespace) provide a controlled mechanism for preventing name collisions.
 Names defined in a namespace are not visible in the global namespace.

 If you want to use a name defined in the namespace, you need to specify the namespace name.
 For example, if you want to use `Vec3d` defined in namespace `nhfMath`, you should use `nhfMath::Vec3d`.

-在使用 namespace 时需要注意的一些地方

-* 不要在namespace内部include头文件
-* 不要在namespace内部using其他namespace
+There are two other ways to access names in a namespace.

-*
+* `using nhfMath::Vec3d;`
+You can directly use `Vec3d` without the scope name `nhfMath::`.
+This is recommended if `Vec3d` will be often used in the later code.

-*
+* `using namespace nhfMath;`
+All the member names of the namespace `nhfMath` are visible in the current scope.
+It is highly discouraged, as there is a risk of names clash.

+We need to pay attention to the following two points when we define and implement a namspace.
+* Don't put a `#include` inside the namespace.
+* Don't put a `using namespace` inside the namespace.

-In this document, the items related to mathematics, molecular integral, and other quantitative calculation will be classified into the namespace `nhfMath`, `nhfInt`, and `nhf` respectively.
+More details about namespace can be found in section 18.2 of the *C++ Primer*.[<sup>[1]</sup>](#ref1) In this document, the items related to mathematics, molecular integral, and other content related to quantum chemistry will be classified into the namespace `nhfMath`, `nhfInt`, and `nhf` respectively.

 ## Building with CMake

 When we want to develop large programs, we often need to use build tools.
 There are many build tools, here we use [CMake](https://cmake.org).
 CMake is a cross-platform build tool.